-ASN Impact Investors receives a fixed fee from ASN Beleggingsfondsen UCITS N.V. for the cost of managing the Funds.
-This fee is referred to as fund costs.
-The amount of the fee is expressed as a percentage of the fund capital per annum.
-The fund costs are used to pay the cost of managing the Funds.
-The following fees and costs are in any event paid out of the fund costs:
+ASN Impact Investors receives a fixed fee from ASN Beleggingsfondsen UCITS N.V. for the cost of managing the Funds. .
+The amount of the fee is expressed as an annual percentage of the fund capital and differs per Share Class.
+The management fee is used to pay the cost of managing the Funds.
+The following fees and costs are in any event paid out of the management fee:

 - fees paid to the investment managers;

 - the costs of supervision by regulators;

 - fees paid to the Depositary;

 - fees paid to the Fund Administrator;

 - fees paid to the members of the supervisory board;

 - listing fees;

-- the costs of the Fund Agent and the costs of the ENL (Euroclear Nederland) Agent;
+- the costs of the Paying, Listing and Fund Agent;

+- the costs of the Transfer Agent

 - the fees of the auditor;

 - the costs of the annual report;

 - the costs of the general meeting of shareholders;

 - marketing expenses;

 - the set-up cost, the cost of placing shares and the cost for the introduction of a new Fund;

 - the cost of conducting sustainability research.

-The following table gives an overview of the fund costs per Fund, expressed as a percentage of the fund capital per annum.
+The following table gives an overview of the management fee per Fund and per Share Class, expressed as a percentage of the fund capital per annum.